MichalOpoka/ecfr/cfr/title-27-Alcohol-Tobacco-Products-Firearms/chapter-II-Bureau-Alcohol-Tobacco-Firearms-Explosives-Department-Justice/subchapter-B-Firearms-Ammunition/part-478-Commerce-Firearms-Ammunition/subpart-B-Definitions/section-478.11.md

 (5) A semiautomatic version of an automatic firearm; and

-(d) A semiautomatic shotgun that has at least 2 of -
+(d) A semiautomatic shotgun that has at least 2 of—

 (1) A folding or telescoping stock,